You are currently viewing 5 Tips for Learning Russian

 1. Read, listen, write, think

-This is an universal tip for any language.
+This is a universal tip for any language.
 Read it, listen to it, write in it, think in it.
-Use online chats like Hellolingo, or our PlusSpeak chat to practice Russian, or any other language, chatting is really very helpful, and maybe you will find new friends.
+Use online chats like Hellolingo, or our PlusSpeak chat to practice Russian or any other language, chatting is really very helpful, and maybe you will find new friends.
 Voice chatting is even more helpful.
-In total, Immerse yourself into your target language.
+In total, Immerse yourself in your target language.

 Artemiy